 This offense should not be a controlled substance ground of removal or drug trafficking aggravated felony, because "drug" is overbroad, because it includes non-controlled substances.
 It is indivisible because it does not set out statutory alternatives, as is required under the categorical approach, but rather is a single term.
 Descamps v.
 United States, 570 U.S. 254, 257 (2013).
-Because the statute is overbroad and indivisible, immigration authorities may not consult the record of conviction to see if a controlled substance was involved: no conviction can be held to involve a controlled substance.
+Because the statute is overbroad and indivisible, immigration authorities may not consult the record of conviction to see if a controlled substance was involved; no conviction can be held to involve a controlled substance.

-Defense counsel should avoid a sentence of a year or more.
 Immigration counsel can investigate arguments that (b) is not forgery1 and is not a crime involving moral turpitude (CIMT).